OpenSwitchNOS/openswitch-ops-docs/ops-release-process.md

 ## Overview
 OpenSwitch (OPS) uses a time-based release model, operating on ~ a 13 week cycle target.
 The dates for the milestones and final release in a given development cycle are defined by the Release Management team, and communicated before the new development cycle starts.
-There is a single release branch where a release is supported by the community until the next release is triggered.
+At any gven time a single release branch is supported by the community until the next release is triggered.
 Only Critical and High severity defects are permitted to be fixed in the release branch to minimize rate of change during the release.
 Medium and low severity defect fixes are to be fixed on the master branch for inclusion in the next release.

 ### OPS Release Cycle Timeline Targets
 #### Release cycle start